 - …and probably a whole lot more that I haven’t thought of

-If you’re still not convinced, here’s a thought experiment.
+If you’re still not convinced that free will and belief are incompatible, here’s a thought experiment.
 Imagine I tell you that I have a real, live leprechaun in my pocket who has awarded me a pot of gold for capturing him.
 Unfortunately, he’s invisible and undetectable unless you believe he exists.
 He is a perfect lie-detector, so you can’t fake it.
 If you don’t sincerely believe, you’ll never be able to see him.